-Irrespective of their color, final surface texture, and product/process type, glazes are described as raw or fritted.
-Raw glazes are formed by blends of natural and synthetic materials like clays, feldspars, carbonates, quartz, and oxides of appropriate composition to develop the final glaze.
-By contrast, fritted glazes include a specific percentage of pre-melted glass or frit used when compositional or firing demands rule out the possibility of producing raw glazes.
+Irrespective of their color, final surface texture or product/process type, glazes are described as raw or fritted.
+Raw glazes are formed by blends of natural and synthetic materials including clays, feldspars, carbonates, quartz and oxides.
+By contrast, fritted glazes include a specific percentage of pre-melted glass or frit and are used when compositional or firing demands rule out the possibility of producing raw glazes.

 In general, the glaze materials are applied as a water-based suspension by dipping or spraying methods.
 Although there are a number of manual and craft techniques, mechanization is common.
 Dry and electrostatic techniques are employed in some instances.

-Glazes are applied to several different substrates, such as sanitaryware, tableware, giftware, electrical porcelain, tiles, refractories, and engineering ceramics.
-In addition, they are applied to uncommon substrates like graphite and cement.
+Glazes are applied to several different substrates, such as sanitaryware, tableware, giftware, electrical porcelain, tiles, refractories and engineering ceramics.
+In addition, they are applied to less common substrates such as graphite and cement.

 The Firing of Ceramic Glazes

-Based on the application under consideration, traditional glazes are not fired below the temperature of 950 °C and may be fired up to the temperature of 1430 °C. Although oxidizing conditions are applied in a majority of the cases, some products require reducing conditions.
+Based on the application under consideration, traditional glazes are not fired below the temperature of 950 °C and may be fired up to a temperature of 1430 °C. Although oxidizing conditions are applied in the majority of cases, some products require reducing conditions.

-Since the composition and use of glazes are highly varied, there are no fixed properties.
-Glaze may be applied for aesthetic purposes, functional purposes, or both.
-Of the most frequent functional uses, one purpose is to offer an impermeable barrier to an otherwise porous ceramic body, such as the traditional tea or coffee cup, while also ensuring a visually aesthetic surface to the item.
+Since the composition and use of glazes are highly varied there are no fixed properties.
+Glaze may be applied for aesthetic or functional purposes, or both.
+Of the most frequent functional uses, one purpose is to offer an impermeable barrier to an otherwise porous ceramic body, such as the traditional tea cup, while also ensuring a visually aesthetic surface to the item.

 In general, it is necessary for glazes to be in compression in the fired state to prevent the fault of crazing; hence, a differential of 0.02% to 0.04% at about 550 °C is usually recommended.
 Excessive compression could result in a fault called peeling.

-The chemistry of the base glaze, the firing temperature, and the composition of the chosen color govern the available colors.
+The chemistry of the base glaze, firing temperature and composition of the chosen color govern the colors available.

 Physical and chemical durability may be of significance based on the application.
-Durability is assessed by using various tests for the different types of products.
+Durability is assessed using various tests for different types of products.

-It is essential for the glazes to mature at a suitable temperature and time interval.
-In addition, there must be an appropriate range over which maturity is realized to allow for process variables.
-This governs the choice of glaze as well as the materials employed to create the glaze batch for a specific product.
+It is essential for glazes to mature at a suitable temperature and time interval.
+There must also be an appropriate range over which maturity is realized to allow for process variables.
+This governs the choice of glaze, as well as the materials employed to create the glaze batch for a specific product.

-- Tableware - crockery, dinner plates, mugs, ceramic cups, and so on
+- Tableware - crockery, dinner plates, mugs, ceramic cups

 - Tiles - floor and wall tiles